MarianBusila/training/machine-learning/overview.md

 ## Unsupervised learning

 - unsupervised learning models make predictions by being given data that does not contain any correct answers.
 An unsupervised learning model's goal is to identify meaningful patterns among the data.
--  unsupervised learning model employs a technique called __clustering__.
+-  unsupervised learning model employs a technique called __clustering__ (example: clustering images of cats and dogs).
 Clustering differs from classification because the categories aren't defined by you.
+- other algorithms for unsupervised learning are __association__ (example: you buy shampoo and get a recommandation for conditioner) and __anomaly detections__(example: a credit card is being used in 2 different cities in a matter of minutes).

 ## Reinforcement learning